aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 ##### 1. Amend your template

-Go to your template from previous lab, or you can use the one provided in `code/50-launching-ec2/05-lab08-UserData.yaml`.
+Open your editor with the template from the previous lab, or alternatively you can use the skeleton template provided in `code/50-launching-ec2/05-lab08-UserData.yaml`.

 ##### 2. Create Security Group
-  + Lets start by creating a Security Group:
+Begin by creating a Security Group:
   ```yaml
       # Add Security Group resource here
       WebServerSecurityGroup: